-- Audiobooks Unleashed is the only aggregator on our list who pay by Wise rather than Paypal.
+- ACX and Audiobooks Unleashed are the only aggregators on our list (to our knowledge) who pay into a bank account, rather than via Paypal.
 If you’re outside the USA, this can save you additional fees in getting your money from USD into your local currency/bank account.

 - Author’s Republic appear to take the largest commission, but each retailer’s deal with each aggregator is individually negotiated and not generally made public, so it’s impossible to accurately compare aggregators to work out your likely returns when you don’t know exactly how much cut each retailer will take through each aggregator.
 Despite the higher commission, as a ’boutique’ aggregator, Authors Republic may offer other advantages, and they should form part of your research when considering who to partner with for aggregation.

 Which Aggregator is Right for Me?

 So what does all this mean in terms of profits?
 How much do you get paid per audiobook sale?

 NOTE – The information in the Royalty Comparison was up-to-date in 2019.
 There have been a number of changes since that time and the table should be used as a guide only, and authors/narrators should check to see if commissions have changed since that time.

 Visit the Royalty Comparison page for a filterable comparison of how the different options stack up.